 Considering a surgical solution to your weight concerns?
-Join us to learn about this life-changing surgery.
+Join us to learn about this life-changing surgery, and take the first steps to starting a new life!

-If you are considering weight loss surgery, we require you to view our free information session prior to making an appointment with our surgical staff.
-These on-line sessions include a presentation by our surgical staff on causes and complications of morbid obesity and the types of surgeries available.
+If you are considering weight loss surgery, we require our patients to attend a free 45-minute information session prior to making an appointment with our surgeons.
+These sessions include a presentation by our surgical staff on the causes and complications of morbid obesity and the types of weight loss surgeries available, with time for Q&As with the doctors following the presentation.

-To sign up for a session, please create an account by following the instructions provided on the link below.
-Once you create an account, please search “weight loss surgery” to locate and view the webinar.
+We will be holding an information session on Tuesday, November 27th and Tuesday, December 18th, from 5:30-7:00 p.m. at the DoubleTree Hotel on 1175 W Route 66 in Flagstaff, AZ.
+To register, please call Betsy Fritz at: (928) 440-5067 to have your name added to the list.
+You may also attend an online information session.
+To sign up for the online session, please click here to create a new account with NA Health.
+Once you create an account, search “weight loss surgery” to locate and view the webinar.
 You will be required to take a short test and pass with a score of 70% or better to complete the session.

 The Laparoscopic Sleeve Gastrectomy – often called the sleeve – is performed by removing approximately 80 percent of the stomach.
 The remaining stomach is a tubular pouch that resembles a banana.